-All our trains have spaces for a wheelchair.
+All our trains have wheelchair spaces.

 Help at stations with no staff

 If there is no staff at the station, the On Board Manager (OBM) or conductor can help you onto the train.

 An OBM or conductor is a member of staff who checks and sells tickets on the train.